DS-Amarachi/Brain_Tumor_Detection/README.md

 Extracts features from the trained CNN and uses them to train and evaluate Support Vector Machine (SVM), Random Forest, and XGBoost classifiers.
 The performance of these models is compared to the CNN.

 ### Conclusion
 The evaluation metrics for each model, including accuracy, precision, recall, F1-score, confusion matrix, and AUC-ROC, were computed and displayed.
 By analyzing these results, the performance of the CNN could be assessed with other traditional models (SVM, Random Forest, or XGBoost) to determine which yields the most promising results for this specific dataset and task.
-This presented the CNN model to have achieved a higher ability to detect brain tumor with a 98% accuracy.
+This presented the CNN model to have achieved a higher ability to classify brain tumor into {'glioma': 0, 'meningioma': 1, 'notumor': 2, 'pituitary': 3} with a 98% accuracy.